ToshioCP/Gtk4-tutorial/src/sec22.src.md

 ![rectangle.png](misc/rectangle.png)

 There are lots of documentations in [Cairo's website](https://www.cairographics.org/).
-If you aren't familiar with cairo, it is strongly recommended to read the [tutorial](https://www.cairographics.org/tutorial/) in the website.
+If you aren't familiar with Cairo, it is strongly recommended to read the [tutorial](https://www.cairographics.org/tutorial/) in the website.

 ## GtkDrawingArea